Conference Agenda

 University of Bonn, Germany

-C3: Extremism and Hate Speech
+C3: Extremism, Hate Speech and Political Engagement

 Sentiment and hate speech on social media.
 An analysis of the relevance of gender, age and migration background for the emergence of new communication structures within the YouTube Community